Lawmakers call for suspension of offshore wind activities after dead whale washes up in Brigantine

 "I demand that all offshore wind activity be halted until it is properly determined what the effects of these activities are having on our marine life," Van Drew said.

+"Is it a coincidence that you start preliminary work like that and then, all of a sudden, this is the response?" asked Forbes, 64, also of Brigantine.
+"People who are opposed to the turbines, this is one of their greatest concerns.

+ATLANTIC CITY — A second humpback whale in less than a month has washed ashore in the resort.

-State Senator Vince Polistina, R-Atlantic, has also called for the suspension of of all offshore wind activities.
+State Sen. Vince Polistina, R-Atlantic, has also called for the suspension of all offshore wind activities.

 “We should suspend all work related to offshore wind development until we can determine the cause of death of these whales, some of which are endangered,” Polistina said in a statement.
 “The work related to offshore wind projects is the primary difference in our waters, and it’s hard to believe that the death of six whales on our beaches is just a coincidence.”

-Earlier this week, Ørsted, the Danish wind power developer that will build two state approved projects, said its current work off the New Jersey coast does not involve using sounds or other actions that could disturb whales.
+Earlier this week, Ørsted, the Danish wind power developer that expects to build two state-approved projects, said its current work off the New Jersey coast does not involve using sonics or other actions that could disturb whales.

 #BREAKING Another whale has washed up on the Jersey Shore, this time in Brigantine.
 It’s a little past the Sea Wall at the north end. @ACPressHuba @ThePressofAC pic.twitter.com/2lS110zG9e— Eric Conklin (@ACPressConklin) January 13, 2023

-Another young humpback whale washed up a few blocks away on Dec.
+Another young humpback washed up a few blocks away Dec.
 23, and a third 30-foot humpback was found on a beach in Strathmere on Dec.
 10.

 Earlier this week, environmentalists and opponents of offshore wind power called for a federal probe into the spate of whale deaths in New Jersey and New York.

-Two environmental groups wrote President Joe Biden requesting a probe of the deaths of six whales that washed ashore over the last 33 days in areas being prepared for large-scale offshore wind farms.
+Two environmental groups wrote President Joe Biden requesting a probe of the deaths of six whales that washed ashore over the past 33 days in areas being prepared for large-scale offshore wind farms.

-The National Oceanic and Atmospheric Administration, said that as of Monday, no humpback whale — the species accounting for most of the recent whale deaths in New Jersey and New York — has been found to have been killed due to offshore wind activities.

 The Associated Press contributed to this report.